etfdevs/ETF/README.md

 * Fixed agent disguise as civilian showing the backpack
 * Improve precaching for all class assets and sounds so there is fewer hitches during gameplay when new assets are used
 * Voice comms are precached for less disk hits/hitching during gameplay
-* Fixed team allies not showing classes for the other teams which are also your allies
+* Fixed team allies not showing classes on scoreboard for the other teams which are also your allies
-* Fixed forcefield spirit effects rendering black color on invalid entities
+* Fixed forcefield spirit effects rendering black color on invalid forcefield surface entities
 * Fixed nailbomb explosion rendering twice and in wrong position
+* Fixed nailbomb nails quad state rendering
 * Fixed flamethrower and minigun playing fire windup effects when disguised and attacking to remove disguise
 * Fixed callvote exploits common to Q3 engine in game code
 * Added ignore commands from ETmain